jbalooshie/Kickstarter-Challenge/README.md

 # Results
-Answer the following questions in complete and coherent sentences.
+Based on the analysis above, here are conclusions we can draw fromt his data.

-- What are two conclusions you can draw about the Theater Outcomes by Launch Date?
+1. What are two conclusions you can draw about the Theater Outcomes by Launch Date?
+  - The highest amount of successful campaigns occurs between the months of May - August.
+May has the highest amount of successful campaigns.
+  - The month with the smallest amount of successful campaigns is December.
+  - If you are seeking to launch a campaign, try to plan to launch it May, June, or July.
+Avoid launching it in December.

-- What can you conclude about the Outcomes based on Goals?
+2. What can you conclude about the Outcomes based on Goals?
+  - If your play does not need substantial funding, you should set your fundraising goal at less than $4999.
+73% of campaigns that ask for less than $4999 are successful.
+If you ask for less than $1000, then the percentage of successful plays increases to 76%.
+If you need a larger sum of money for your production, then the next "sweet spot" is between $35000 - $44999.
+Campaigns in this fundraising band were successful 67% of the time.
+Going beyond  $44999 is not recommended.
+Out of the 13 campaigns analyzed above than band, only 2 met their fundraising goals.

-- What are some limitations of this dataset?
+3. What are some limitations of this dataset?
+  - The dataset provided only covers Kickstarter campaigns between the year 2009 - 2017.
+The analysis and conclusions presented here are probably not applicable to a campaign launched being launched in 2020 or 2021, due to the global pandemic.
+It does offer interesting insights into trends prior to the pandemic.
+However, it is difficult to say if any of these conclusions will be true for the upcoming years.
+Tastes and behaviors on the platform might changes as a result of the pandemic.

-- What are some other possible tables and/or graphs that we could create?
+4. What are some other possible tables and/or graphs that we could create?
+  - For further analysis, we could investigate if there is any correlation between the length of the campaign and the success rate.
+This could provide insight into the ideal campaign length, to go along with the ideal time to launch the campaign.
+We could set this up similar to how we determined the outcomes based on the goal amount.
+We can create bands for certain periods of time, I.E. 0-15 days, 16-30, 31-45, 45+.
+We can then use a COUNTIF function to count the number of successful and failed campaigns in each band, and caluclate the percentages for each.
+From there we can create a line graph and see if there are any obviious trends.